darktable-org/rawspeed/README.md

 The “failOnUnknown” property will indicate whether the decoder should refuse to decode unknown cameras.
 Otherwise RawSpeed will only refuse to decode the image, if it is confirmed that the camera type cannot be decoded correctly.
 If the image isn’t supported a “RawDecoderException” will be thrown.

-Reaching this point should not take very long in terms of CPU time, so the support check is very quick, if file data is quickly available.
+Reaching this point should be very fast in terms of CPU time, so the support check is very quick, if file data is quickly available.
 Next we decode the image:

 ```cpp
 decoder->decodeRaw();